UCLALibrary/ideptoolkit/digprint.md

 * Keep white portion of softboxes clean and white for maximum use

 ### Post Capture Processing
-During capture the images in Lightroom will be in a RAW format.
-The best way to implement post capture changes is to do so to the .RAW file.
+During capture the images in Lightroom / darktable will be in a RAW format.
+The best way to implement post capture changes is to do so to the RAW file.
 Once all changes/edits have been made the files can be exported in TIFF or JPEG making them more functional across applications.

 Processing includes the following:
 1. Cropping/Skew
   * For master images leave ⅛" around image
-  * Use functions in Lightroom or Photoshop to straighten image if necessary
+  * Use functions in Lightroom / darktable to straighten image if necessary
 2. Color correction
   * Use XRite Color Checker software and reference images to correct color and apply color profiles (see section about Installing XRite Color Checker)
 3. Creating derivatives